 - If the window is properly installed and integrated with adjacent moisture-management materials to keep water out of the walls.

-Problems with the product
+Problems with the product:

-SBSA ‘s experience has been that window and door products can fail despite guarantees and warrantees from the manufacturer.
-Often these failures happen with window assemblies that incorporate mullions, which separate the individual window units.
+SBSA ‘s experience has been that window and door products can fail despite guarantees and warranties from the manufacturer.
+Often these failures happen with window assemblies that incorporate millions, which separate the individual window units.
 Water can overwhelm the window assemblies, resulting in failure.
 Defective fenestrations allow water to travel through the interior of the window to where it meets the framing members; from there, water can enter the interior of the building, resulting in damage to structural systems and interior finishes.
 The spray testing will determine if the product is broken or defective.

-Problems with the installation
+Problems with the installation:

 Installation problems with windows can lead to unintended water intrusion.
 Manufacturers may not provide specific installation instructions, and it’s up to the installer to ensure integration of the window with adjacent flashings and weather-resistive barrier, directing water away from the interior spaces.
 When flashings are not correctly lapped, properly integrated with the surrounding weather-resistive barrier, or components are missing, water can penetrate into the walls.
-Water causes damage to the framing and other moisture-sensitive materials, and can result in damage.
+Water causes damage to the framing and other moisture-sensitive materials and can result in damage.

-It’s easier to test the window products and installation, and correct any problems, before construction is complete.
+It’s easier to test the window products and installation and correct any problems before construction is complete.
 SBSA can perform this testing so you can be confident in your finished work product.